-- Always verify the communication cable is connected to a communications terminal.
-Never apply line voltage power to the communication cable connection.
-If contact is made, the PCBs may be damaged. - Always include some allowance in the wiring length when terminating.
-Provide some slack to facilitate removing the electrical panels while servicing. - The shield of the communications cable connecting the outdoor unit to the indoor units should be grounded only to the outdoor unit frame. - Tie the shield of each cable segment together using a wire nut at the indoor unit.
-Maintain polarity throughout the communication network. - Position the incoming power to the outdoor unit away from the power / communications cables from the outdoor unit to the indoor unit / branch distribution unit (Multi F MAX systems only). - 🚫 Never use a common multiple-core communications cable.
-Each communications bus shall be provided a separate cable (i.e., between outdoor unit and indoor unit). - 🚫 Never ground the shield of the communications cable to the indoor unit frame or other grounded entities of the building.
+- Never apply line voltage power to the communications cable terminal block.
+If contact is made, the PCBs will be damaged. - Always include some allowance in the wiring length when terminating.
+Firmly attach the wiring or cable, but provide some slack to facilitate removing the electrical panels while servicing, and to prevent external forces from damaging the terminal block. - Never ground the shield of the communications cable to the indoor unit frame or other grounded entities of the building.
 Ground the communications cable shield only at the outdoor unit.
 Improperly grounding this cable can cause communications errors.